 For the purposes of this article, we examine the industries which have scored the highest overall maturity.
 Using this data, we are able to identify precursors of success and assess where structures, capabilities, and metrics can be improved to effectively manage innovation activities that work towards better business outcomes.

 According to the data, the Pharmaceutical, IT & telecommunication, Automotive, and Finance & Insurance sectors are best equipped with the capabilities to innovate.

 As indicated by the results, Foresight & Strategy is the capability set most developed in organizations that hold a higher level of maturity.

-In developing foresight, organizations are empowered to establish a 360° view on competitive developments, better prospect and plan their future competitive position, and ultimately, strengthen strategy.
+In developing foresight, organizations are empowered to establish a 360° view of competitive developments, better prospect and plan their future competitive position, and ultimately, strengthen strategy.

 For organizations that hope to emulate benchmarked practices within the Foresight & Strategy section of the COFIM framework, there are five thematic areas that are key to businesses building their innovation capabilities:

-To further deep-dive into the success measures of these industries, we consider the 5 thematic areas of Foresight and Strategy.
+To further deep-dive into the success measures of these industries, we consider the five thematic areas of Foresight & Strategy to spot innovation opportunities.
 Of which, the highest-scoring areas on average were highlighted as Environmental Scanning, Pictures of the Future, and Commitment.

 The results indicate that these industry players prioritize environmental scanning In managing innovation and developing strategies.
 These respondents first understand the context and impact of change in order to anticipate the new and the next.